 Although embroidery is an extensive craft with many forms, it's actually quite easy to get started.
 You don't need too many supplies, and by learning a few basics, you'll be ready to tackle any of the projects in this list.

 As you start out, it's good to choose a design that only requires a few basic stitches.
 From there, expand your stitch knowledge and practice the 15 stitches every embroiderer should know, and you'll go from beginner to intermediate stitcher in no time.

 Embroidered word art is always fun, and this one cheers you on as you stitch it!
 You can work the entire pattern with back stitch, using different numbers of floss strands for some variety.
 And when you're finished, you can display your efforts with pride and the knowledge that "You Did It!

 Show your love for your home state with this colorful embroidery project.
 Satin stitch can be daunting when you're aiming for perfection, but filling in an area with blocks of color is a good way to practice without pressure.

-Patterns aren't included with this free project, but you can easily find a state or country outlines with an image search, so you can start stitching.
+Patterns aren't included with this free project, but you can easily find a state or country outline with an image search and start stitching.

 04 of 10

 Get ready to stitch some of the cutest dachshunds you've ever seen.
 The Simply Sausages pattern is anything but simple.
 After all, they're dogs in designer sweaters.
 But the embroidery itself is simple enough for beginners, using only a couple of stitches.

 Plus, you can frame your finished embroidery like you see here or make it into an adorable baby rattle.Continue to 5 of 10 below.